 Yorkshire is the largest county in Britain with a population greater than Scotland.
 It enjoys an exceptional variety of landscapes, from the flatlands of the east and the rolling valleys of the Wolds, through to more hillier areas such as the Dales and North York Moors.

-It's the home of beautiful market towns such as Beverly, Helmsley, Whitby and Skipton, and of course the magnificent medieval city of York.
+It's the home of beautiful market towns such as Beverley, Helmsley, Whitby and Skipton, and of course the magnificent medieval city of York.

 Wherever you go, you’ll find quiet lanes winding their way through glorious countryside and jaw-dropping terrain.
 That’s why the Tour de France chose to start here in 2014 and the UCI Road World Championships were also staged here in 2019.
 Whether you’ve worn the yellow jersey or have only recently graduated from stabilizers, Yorkshire has something for you.